3D printing saves lives.

 3D printers are also capable of producing prosthetic arms and legs for children with life-threatening injuries.
 When the child has moved on to a new type of device, 3D printers can then create a replacement that will fit perfectly, all while having a very natural look and feel.

 3D printing also makes it possible to make prosthetic body parts for soldiers who have lost limbs in the line of duty.
 Soldiers had been using plastic prosthetics to replace their limbs, but those were extremely lightweight and lacked strength.
-3D printed metal prosthetics were created so that the soldier would have more strength when they needed it.
+3D printed metal prosthetics were created so that soldiers would have more strength when they needed it.
 The metal prosthetics work very well, but they’re more expensive than the plastic ones.

 Other Examples Of 3D Printing In The Medical Industry